kameleyon/astron8n/README.md

 ## Credit System

-AstroGenie uses a flexible token-based credit system:
+AstroGenie uses a flexible token-based credit system.
+For detailed information about our subscription system, including trial periods, automatic payments, and credit management, see our [Subscription System Documentation](docs/subscription-system.md).

 ### Token Packages
 - **Basic Package**: 5,000 tokens for $2.99